 Bev Whelan is a professional musician and music teacher, who has spent more than thirty years teaching, encouraging and mentoring folk musicians of all ages.
 She has years of experience teaching Irish tin whistle and flute.
 She is also an experienced performer, and has appeared on a number of recordings.

-Bev offers online one-to-one lessons using Skype or Zoom.
-She can teach tin whistle, low whistle, Irish-style wooden flute, and also Irish trad/folk music on boehm system flute.
+Bev offers online one-to-one lessons using Zoom or Skype.
+She can teach tin whistle, low whistle, Irish-style wooden flute, and also Irish trad/folk music on boehm system (silver) flute.
 She is a sympathetic and supportive teacher, well-used to teaching absolute beginners right through to advanced players.
 She uses a variety of teaching methods, tailoring lessons to suit each learner’s individual strengths and interests.

 Above all, Bev believes that the process of learning should never be an ordeal – it should absolutely be fun in its own right.
 The journey is every bit as important as the destination!